jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 ![fill](Resources/hot-n-cold.jpg)

-^ Chances are, if you've heard signals referred to as "hot" or "cold," it was probably extraordinarily confusing.
-The difference between these terms is how the signal behaves when you "subscribe" (attach) to it.
+^ If you've heard of "hot" or "cold" signals, it was probably very confusing.
+The difference is how the signal behaves when you "subscribe" (attach) to it.

-^ A "hot" signal always sends the exact same events to all of its subscribers at the same time.
-When you "subscribe," you're really just observing this existing event stream, and your subscription to it doesn't start or stop it.
-For example, button taps are a hot signal, because the button will generate events whether you're listening or not.
+^ A "hot" signal sends the same events to all of its subscribers at the same time.
+When you "subscribe," you're just observing an existing event stream, and your subscription doesn't start or stop it.
+For example, button taps are a "hot" signal, because the button will generate events regardless if you're listening.

 ^ A "cold" signal _starts_ when subscribed to, and may send different events each time.
-This one is more like a future or a promise, because you can run it to do some work and receive a result.
+This is more like a future or a promise, because you can run it to do some work and receive the results.

-^ The problem in ReactiveCocoa 2 is that _you can't tell these apart_.
-Unless a method or property's documentation calls out which kind of signal it creates, you really have no idea whether your subscription will have side effects or not.
+^ The problem in RAC 2 is that _you can't tell these apart_.
+Unless documentation explains which kind of signal you have, you have no idea whether your subscription will have side effects or not.

 ---